s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 * **int numDevices() const**

- It returns the number of the devices.
+ Returns the number of the devices.

 * **Device\* device(int i) const**

- It returns the i-th device.
+ Returns the i-th device.
 The order of the devices are the order described in the model file.

 * **const DeviceList<>& devices() const**

- It returns the list of the devices.
+ Returns the list of the devices.

 * **template<class DeviceType> DeviceList<DeviceType> devices() const**

- It returns the list of the devices of the type specified.
+ Returns the list of the devices of the type specified.

 * **template<class DeviceType> DeviceType\* findDevice(const std::string& name) const**

- It returns any device having the type and the name specified.
+ Returns any device having the type and the name specified.

 Use a template class DeviceList to get the devices of a specific type.
 DeviceList is an array that stores the device objects of the type specified and it allows extracting only the corresponding type using its constructor, the extraction operator (<<), etc. from DeviceList having other types.
 For example, if you want to retrieve the force sensor owned by the Body object ioBody, type: ::